heidi37/fetd-project-5/README.md

 This was a very early-stage project in the Team Treehouse [Front-End Web Development Tech Degree](https://teamtreehouse.com/techdegree/front-end-web-development) program.
 I completed the program in 2019.
 [View my Certificate](https://www.credential.net/1700e85d-d29e-493d-a28e-a8c1860459c8#acc.PS7ITKNb)

 The goal of the project was to utilize jQuery plugins to implement functionality.
 My project uses the [Lightbox2 plugin](https://github.com/lokesh/lightbox2/) for the gallery display.
-[FilterizR](https://github.com/giotiskl/filterizr/) was used for the searching and sorting.
+[FilterizR](https://github.com/giotiskl/filterizr/) was used to search and sort.

 <img src="./images/fetd-5.gif" alt="scrolling gif of one-page portfolio" />